Lemon4ksan/PB95-PyToBasic/README.md

 Since python code is much more readable, you will create scripts much faster.

 > [!NOTE]
-> This is a fun little project that shouldn't be taken seriusly.
+> This is a fun little project that shouldn't be taken seriously.
 > PBasic is very limited, you can't concatonate strings, create functions, create while loops, create classes,
 > use most compare operators, create local variables and much more.
 Take it as a small tool for experimenting.